 The crimes of theft and robbery can easily be confused because both involve taking someone else's money or property.
 However, while theft and robbery share some characteristics, the offenses are quite different.

-Robbery differs from theft primarily in that it involves force or intimidation to take property from another person.
-It is the use of force that makes robbery, in most cases, the more serious crime.
+Theft is a crime against property, whereas robbery is a crime against a person.
+Robbery encompasses a theft (or attempted theft) plus force or intimidation.
+It is the use or theft of force that makes robbery, in most cases, the more serious crime.

-The typical elements of theft are a person:
+The typical elements of theft or larceny are a person:

 The elements of crimes and their potential punishments can vary from state to state.
 For more on the differences between theft and robbery, or to learn about the laws in your area, consult an experienced criminal defense lawyer.